Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Wannier-based model

-\subsection{Density of states: van Hove singularity and Lifshitz transition}
+\subsection{Density of states: Van Hove singularity and Lifshitz transition}

 Let us first review the main features of the non-interacting band structure given by diagonalizing $H_0$ (Eq. \eqref{eq:TBmodel}).
 As shown in Fig.~\ref{fig:model}(a), the three orbitals represent a triangular ($MM$ orbital) and hexagonal ($XM$ and $MX$ orbitals) lattices.
 Also, since the strong spin-orbit coupling in {each WSe$_2$} monolayer induces spin-valley locking \cite{Kormányos_kpTheoryTwoDimensional2015}, spin and valley {quantum numbers} are denoted by {a single spin-valley index} $\xi=\{(\uparrow+),(\downarrow-)\}$.
-Time-reversal symmetry (momentum inversion plus $\xi\rightarrow-\xi$) ensures that $H_0$ block-diagonal in the spin-valley index $\xi$.
+Time-reversal symmetry (momentum inversion plus $\xi\rightarrow-\xi$) ensures that $H_0$ is block-diagonal in the spin-valley index $\xi$.

-The three-orbital construction of Ref. \cite{FischerTheoryIntervalley-CoherentAFM2024} takes into account the topological properties of the low-lying hole bands in the continuum model, providing an overall zero net Chern number, thus allowing for a Wannier obstruction-free, faithful description of the band structure.
-We show a representative band structure in Fig.~\ref{fig:model}(b) for electric field $E_z=20$ meV and electron filling $\nu=-1$.
+The three-orbital construction of Ref. \cite{Fischer_Phys.Rev.X_041055_2025} takes into account the topological properties of the low-lying hole bands in the continuum model, providing an overall zero net Chern number, thus allowing for a Wannier obstruction-free, faithful description of the band structure.
+We show a representative band structure in Fig.~\ref{fig:model}(c) for electric field $E_z=20$ meV and electron filling $\nu=-1$ and the respective density of states in Fig.~\ref{fig:model}(d).
 Here, the filling factor is defined by normalizing the three-band total occupation $n$ to $6$ electrons in total, three for each spin-valley such that $\nu=n-6$.
 The topmost band will be the hole-doping band, which is experimentally accessible and hosts up to two holes ($\nu=-2$).

-In Fig.~\ref{fig:dos}(a) we show a color map of the electron density of states {as a function of the displacement field $E_z$ and the electron filling factor $\nu$, which can be directly compared with the resistance maps in the $\sim5^o$ twist angle experiment \cite{Guo_Nature_839845_2025}.
-A darker green } color marks the van Hove singularity.
+In Fig.~\ref{fig:dos}(a) we show a color map of the electron density of states as a function of the displacement field $E_z$ and the electron filling factor $\nu$, which can be directly compared with the resistance maps in the $\sim5^o$ twist angle experiment \cite{Guo_Nature_839845_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026,Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026}.
+A darker green color marks the Van Hove singularity.